Longtime Wells College athletic director Lindberg retires

 People are also reading…

-Starting in July, Tara Ruckh takes over the role of athletic director at Wells.
+Starting in July, Tara Ruckh took over the role of athletic director at Wells.
 She has previously served as association athletic director, and holds a master’s degree in physical education.